khoa-yelo/unnotate/README.md

 # Unnotate

 ## Overview
-Unnotate is a tool to annotate proteins that traditional annotation pipelines miss.
+Unnotate is a tool to investigate hypothetical proteins.
 It works by creating protein embeddings with the ESM-C model and comparing them against a comprehensive database of embeddings from Uniprot's reviewed proteins.
 The results can be explored through an interactive Streamlit dashboard for easy visualization and analysis.

 ## Installation